anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Unlike a stateful Join Proxy, the stateless Join Proxy cannot determine the Pledge to which this ICMP error should be mapped, because the JPY header containing this information is not included in the ICMP error message.
-Therefore, it cannot inform the Pledge of the error that occurred.
+Therefore, it cannot inform the Pledge of the specific error that occurred.

 ## JPY Message Structure {#stateless-jpy}